 The message has not been delivered or validity expired.

-A soft bounce might occur because of temporary delivery issues (if there is a problem with the operators network, the mobile phone is disconnected or the inbox is full etc).
-If the operator, after multiple tries, aren't able to deliver, we will receive a message on failed delivery.
+A soft bounce might occur because of temporary delivery issues (if there is a problem with the operator's network, the mobile phone is disconnected, or the inbox is full etc).
+If the operator, after multiple tries, is unable to deliver, we will receive a message of failed delivery.
 Soft bounces on a contact will not lead to blocking the mobile phone number.

 A hard bounce is an SMS message that has been returned to the sender because the mobile number is invalid.
 One hard bounce on a contact will lead to blocking the mobile number.
 The mobile number of the contact is presented red, overlaid with a red line.

 You can manually unblock the email address on the contact card.

 The SMS message could not be delivered for unknown reasons.